-- Nutritional content can be compared across items, restaurants, food categories (e.g., burgers, pizza), and over time.
+- Nutritional content can be compared across items, restaurants, food categories, and over time.

-- Provides descriptive information, such as whether an item appears on a kids menu, is offered only regionally or as part of a limited-time offer, or is meant to be shared.
+- Provides descriptive information, such as whether an item appears on a kids menu.

-To share nutrition data from the largest restaurant chains in the United States in a way that is easy to search and analyze.
+To provide free access to nutrition data from the largest restaurant chains in the United States in a way that is easy to search and analyze.

 Menu items from the largest chain restaurants in the United States.